saharohan/React-Todo-App/README.md

-A Sample Todo App built with ReactJS and JavaScript ES6.
-This sample app was built with React functional Component and React-Hooks as a part of ReactJS learning exercise and diving more into in it.
+A Sample Todo App built with ReactJS and JavaScript/ES6.
+This sample app was created with React functional Component and React-Hooks as a part of the ReactJS learning exercises and diving more into it.

 Check the demo hosted on heroku - https://react---todo-app.herokuapp.com/